What is Cloud ERP Software and How Does It Work?

 Most cloud ERP providers are SaaS providers.
 It means that you avoid spending on extra infrastructure.
 The security, maintenance, and management of your servers are put in the hands of your ERP system providers.

 You only need your team and internet-capable devices to run your organization's ERP.
-You also do not have to pay upfront for application software licensing.
+This is an example of application software that does require you to pay upfront for licensing.

 2. Better Scalability

 Cloud ERP software offers you scalability both in cost and server resources.
 This is something on-premises ERP systems lack.